dstnbrkr/gitdone/README.md

 Purpose
 -------

 Found a bug in code unrelated to your pending commit?
-Plan the next commit with gitdone.
+Plan your next commit with gitdone.
 Where `git log` displays past commits, gitdone is a list of future (planned) commits.
 Use gitdone to manage your next commit so you don't lose focus on the present.

 Simple usage example:
 ---------------------